-G0 Please provide the URL of your institution's net price calculator: https://www.mtu.edu/admissions/financial/calculator/
+G0.
+Please provide the URL of your institution's net price ca Iculator:

-Provide 2023-2024 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2024-2025 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2024-2025 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2024-2025 academic year costs of attendance will be available:
+☐ Check here if your institution's 2025-2026 academic year co provide an approximate date (i.e., month/day) when your in attendance will be available:

-G1 Undergraduate full-time tuition, required fees, food and housing
+G1.
+Undergraduate full-time tuition, required fees, food and housing

-List the typical tuition, required fees, and food and housing for a full-time undergraduate student for the FULL 2024-2025 academic year.
-(30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+List the typical tuition, required fees, and food and house FULL 2025-2026 academic year.
+(30 semester hours annual tuition by multiplying credit hour cost by number of credit hour cost by number of credit hours academic year refers to the period of time generated the transfer to the period of the transfer to the t or 45 quarter hours fo edits). rally extending from Se r institutions that derive ptember to June; usually

-- A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - Food and housing is defined as double occupancy and 19 meals per week or the maximum meal plan. - Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - Do not include optional fees (e.g., parking, laboratory use).

-G1 PRIVATE INSTITUTIONS First-Year Undergraduates Tuition:

-PUBLIC INSTITUTIONS First-Year Undergraduates Tuition: In-district \$18,797 \$18,797 Tuition: In-state (out-of-district): \$18,797 \$18,797 Tuition: Out-of-state: \$42,662 \$42,662 Tuition: Non-resident \$42,662 \$42,662 FOR ALL INSTITUTIONS First-Year Undergraduates Required Fees: \$326 \$326 Food and housing (on-campus): \$13,050 \$13,050 Housing Only (on-campus): \$7,284 \$7,284 Food Only (on-campus meal plan): \$5,766 \$5,766

-Comprehensive tuition and food and housing fee (if your college cannot provide

-separate tuition and food and housing fees):
+equated to two semesters, two trimesters, three quarters ✓ Food and housing is defined as double occupancy and 1 • •

+✓ Required fees include only charges that all full-time studies registration, health, or activity fees.)

+✓ Do not include optional fees (e.g., parking, laboratory us e).

+FIRST-YEAR UNDERGRADUATES

+FIRST-TEAR UNDERGRADUATES

+PRIVATE INSTITUTION

+Tuition:

+PUBLIC INSTITUTION

+Tuition: In-district:

+Tuition: In-state (out-of-district):

+Tuition: Out-of-state:

+Tuition: Non-resident

+FOR ALL INSTITUTIONS

+Required Fees

+Food and Housing (on-campus):

+Housing Only (on-campus):

+Food Only (on-campus meal plan):

 Other:

-CDS-G Page 22 of 42
+Minimum Maximum

-G2 Number of credits per term a student can take for the stated full-time tuition.
+nber of credits per term a student ed full-time tuition. t can take for

-Minimum Maximum 12 18

-G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?
+G3.
+Do t uition and fees vary by year of st udy (e.g., sophomo ore, junio r, senior)?

-Yes No

-Χ

-X
+□ Ye es □ No

-G4 Do tuition and fees vary by undergraduate instructional program?
+G4.
+Do t uition and fees vary by undergra duate instructional program ?

+ПΥ es □ No

-If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?
+If ye s, what percentage of full-time u ndergraduates pay more tha n the tuitior n and fe es reported in G 31 ?

+\Rightarrow

-G5 Provide the estimated expenses for a typical full-time undergraduate student:
+G5.
+Pro vide the estimated expenses for a typical full-time u ındergrad luate studen nt:

-Residents Commuters Commuters
+Residents muters at home) (not nmuters living at ome)

-Books and supplies: \$1,200 \$1,200 \$1,200
+Books and supplies:

-Housing only: Not Applicable Not Applicable \$7,284
+Housing only: Not Applicable Not A oplicable

-Food only: Not Applicable \$5,766 \$5,766
+Food only: Not Applicable

-Food and housing total Not Applicable Not Applicable
+Food and housing total Not Applicable Not A pplicable

-Transportation: \$1,474 \$1,474 \$1,474
+Transportation:

-Other expenses: \$1,311 \$1,311 \$1,311
+Other expenses:

-^{} If your college cannot provide separate food and housing figures for commuters not living at home
+, If your college cannot provide sep arata food and hous ing figuros for commut ore not living at home

+ing ngures s for commu ers not iiving at nome

-G6 Undergraduate per-credit-hour charges (tuition only):
+G6.
+Und ergraduate per-credit-hour charg ges (tuition only):

 PRIVATE INSTITUTIONS:

 PUBLIC INSTITUTIONS:

-In-district: \$709.00
+In-district:

+l4-4- (4 -4 -1:-4:-4).

-In-state (out-of-district): \$709.00
+In-state (out-of-district):

-Out-of-state: \$1,580.00

-NONRESIDENTS: \$1,580.00
+NONRESIDENTS:

-CDS-G Page 23 of 42